Heyyy, batter batter, we’ve got your roundup of three ways to enjoy America’s favorite pastime and warm spring weather in the heart of South Carolina.

 Fun Fact: The name “Blowfish” is a nod to the musical group, Hootie and the Blowfish, which got its start in Columbia when the members attended The University of South Carolina, plus the outfield dimensions are linked to three of the great Major League stadiums- RF 302' Fenway Park, CF 394' Wrigley Field, LF 318' Yankee Stadium.

-Don’t Miss: The season schedule and tickets are available at www.goblowfishbaseball.com, and the first game of 2022 is May 26th.
-Mark your calendar for the Coastal Plain League All-Star Show, to be held July 8th-9th.
+Don’t Miss: The season home-schedule and tickets are available here, and the first home game of 2026 is May 29th at 7:05PM versus Macon Bacon.

-Before/After the Game: Stroll the Dreher Shoals Dam Walk overlooking beautiful Lake Murray before heading over to the stadium, and round out your day with dinner on Main Street at Libby’s of Lexington or an ice cold crafty from The Old Mill BrewPub
+Before/After the Game: Stroll the Dreher Shoals Dam Walk overlooking beautiful Lake Murray before heading over to the stadium, and round out your day with dinner and an ice cold beer from The Old Mill BrewPub